The government’s proposals to create a new status of employee shareholder have now passed through Parliament and will come into effect in Autumn 2013.

 The new law

-As we reported previously, the government proposed the creation of a new category of employee - the employee shareholder.
+The government proposed the creation of a new category of employee – the employee shareholder.
 In return for giving up rights to claim unfair dismissal and redundancy pay, the employee would be allocated shares to the value of between £2,000 and £50,000 which would be free of Capital Gains Tax.